Aliases for IL6 Gene

 This gene encodes a cytokine that functions in inflammation and the maturation of B cells.
 In addition, the encoded protein has been shown to be an endogenous pyrogen capable of inducing fever in people with autoimmune diseases or infections.
 The protein is primarily produced at sites of acute and chronic inflammation, where it is secreted into the serum and induces a transcriptional inflammatory response through interleukin 6 receptor, alpha.
 The functioning of this gene is implicated in a wide variety of inflammation-associated disease states, including suspectibility to diabetes mellitus and systemic juvenile rheumatoid arthritis.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for IL6 Gene

 IL6 (Interleukin 6) is a Protein Coding gene.
-Diseases associated with IL6 include Rheumatoid Arthritis, Systemic Juvenile and Kaposi Sarcoma.
-Among its related pathways are Bacterial infections in CF airways and GPCR Pathway.
-GO annotations related to this gene include receptor binding and growth factor activity.
+Diseases associated with IL6 include Kaposi Sarcoma and Rheumatoid Arthritis, Systemic Juvenile.
+Among its related pathways are IL-1 Family Signaling Pathways and Immune response IFN alpha/beta signaling pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and growth factor activity.

 UniProtKB/Swiss-Prot for IL6 Gene